aiswlz/backend_projects/README.md

 # Kazakhstan Constitutional AI Assistant

-An AI-powered assistant for answering questions about the Constitution of Kazakhstan, built with Streamlit, LangChain, and Ollama.
+An intelligent legal research assistant** that provides instant answers about Kazakhstan's Constitution using advanced AI technology.
+The system analyzes constitutional text and delivers accurate responses with direct citations to relevant articles.

 ## Features